deathsyn/icinga/README.md

       "groups": "sysadmin",
       "htpasswd": "hashed_htpassword",
       "openid": "http://nagiosadmin.myopenid.com/",
-      "nagios": {
+      "icinga": {
         "pager": "nagiosadmin_pager@example.com",
         "email": "nagiosadmin@example.com"
       }
     }

 When using server_auth_method 'openid', use the openid in the data bag item.
-Any other value for this attribute (e.g., "htauth", "htpasswd", etc) will use the htpasswd value as the password in `/etc/nagios3/htpasswd.users`.
+Any other value for this attribute (e.g., "htauth", "htpasswd", etc) will use the htpasswd value as the password in `/etc/icinga/htpasswd.users`.

 The openid must have the http:// and trailing /.
 The htpasswd must be the hashed value.
 Get this value with htpasswd: